 Military personnel in active or inactive reserves are not entirely separated from service.
-Therefore, they cannot obtain a DD-214 yet.
-The same is true for National Guard members or personnel who haven’t completed service or have been formerly discharged.
+Therefore, they cannot obtain a DD Form 214 yet.
+The same applies to National Guard members or personnel who haven’t completed service or have been formerly discharged.

-- Copy 1: Short form (aka the Deleted Form of Separation or Edited Form of Separation)
+- Copy 1: Short DD Form 214 (aka the Deleted Form of Separation or Edited Form of Separation)

-- Copy 4: Long form (aka the Undeleted Form of Separation)
+- Copy 4: Long- DD Form 214 (aka the Undeleted Form of Separation)

-The long form includes information about the service member’s nature of discharge.
-Employers and government agencies may require the long form when the veteran’s discharge status is relevant, such as for security purposes.
+The long form includes information about the service member’s nature of the discharge.
+Employers and government agencies may require the long DD Form 214 when the veteran’s discharge status is relevant, such as for security purposes.
 The long form may also be necessary for certain military benefits.

-Upon official discharge, the office from which you are discharged will personally provide a copy of your DD-214 or have it mailed to you.
-If you lose your form or are a relative of a veteran that needs it, you can request another copy.
+Upon official discharge, the office from which you are discharged will personally provide a copy of your DD Form 214 or mail it to you.
+If you lose your DD Form 214 or are a relative of a veteran that needs it, you can request another copy.

-Veterans and family members can obtain DD-214s from The National Archives.
+Veterans and family members can obtain a DD Form 214 from The National Archives.
 You can send a signed and dated request via fax or mail to the National Archives National Personnel Record Center (NPRC) using the Standard Form 180 (SF-180) Request Pertaining to Military Records.